 31 October 2023

-This bill would require the government to provide financial help to people who became disabled after Covid-19 vaccination and to the families of those who died shortly after vaccination.
-It also asks Parliament to consider a no-fault compensation scheme for such assistance, including potential caps, eligibility rules, and whether payments should be made in all cases where no other reasonable cause is found for the harm.
+The Covid-19 Vaccine Damage Payments Bill would require the government to provide financial help to people who become disabled after receiving a Covid-19 vaccine, and to the families of people who die soon after vaccination.
+It also asks Parliament to consider and report on the merits of a no-fault compensation scheme for such payments, including whether there should be an upper limit, who would be eligible, and whether payments should be paid in all cases where no other reasonable cause is found.

 Generated 21 February 2026